ecobiome/teamcity-documentation/topics/rest-api.md

 [//]: # (title: REST API)
 [//]: # (auxiliary-id: REST API)

-This page describes the REST API that can be used for integrating applications with TeamCity and for creating script interactions with the TeamCity server.
+TeamCity provides a REST API for integrating external applications and creating script interactions with the TeamCity server.

-The page comprises three main sections:
+This page comprises three main sections:
-* [General Information](#General+Information) describes principles of the REST API authentication, structure of requests, and supported HTTP methods
+* __[General Information](#General+Information)__ describes principles of the REST API authentication, structure of requests, and supported HTTP methods.
-* [Response Formats](#Response+Formats) explains how to interpret responses received via the REST API
+* __[Response Formats](#Response+Formats)__ explains how to interpret responses received via the REST API.
-* [REST API Reference](#REST+API+Reference) lists the most used requests and provides examples
+* __[REST API Reference](#REST+API+Reference)__ lists the most used requests and provides examples.

 # General Information

 REST API is an open-source [plugin](https://github.com/JetBrains/teamcity-rest) bundled __since TeamCity 5.0__.

 TeamCity's REST API allows accessing resources (entities) via URL paths.

-To use the REST API, an application makes an HTTP request to the TeamCity server and parses the response.
+To use the REST API, an external application makes an HTTP request to the TeamCity server and parses the response.

 ## General Usage Principles